 Make a meal out of nothing

-Winter can play havoc with our routines.
-With precious few daylight hours, being organized and planning ahead are important for staying on track.
+We all know that being organized and planning ahead are important for staying on track.
 But even the best laid plans can go astray sometimes.
-Having ingredients available for a quick, easy meal will get you out of trouble when you can’t be bothered cooking or need to make a meal in a hurry.
+Having ingredients available for quick easy dinners will get you out of trouble when you can’t be bothered cooking or need to make a meal in a hurry.

 The basics that I have on hand are eggs, baked beans, canned tomatoes and canned salmon.
 Canned soup is another good staple thing to have in your pantry.
 Freeze your leftover bread too.

-- If you have eggs make an omelete or frittata.
+- If you have eggs make an omelette or frittata.
 Just whisk up some eggs and add in whatever vegetables you have available

 - Leftovers can really save the day so don’t throw them out.
 Put in small containers and freeze for later use.
 Leftover mashed potato can be mixed with a can of salmon, some diced onion and parsley to make Salmon Patties.